AntonEliatra/OS_Azure_demo/README.md

 # OS_Azure_demo
 Demo docker-compose with working Azure authentication

-This is only for demo perposes and should only be run locally, as the IDP (Azure in this case) points back to localhost:5601
+This is only for demo purposes and should only be run locally, as the IDP (Azure in this case) points back to localhost:5601

 Just clone and run docker-compose up